-Last week we talked about leadership and enthusiasm as essential components to building your own code of conduct.
+Leadership and enthusiasm as essential components to building your own best practices as a personal fitness trainer.
 If you’re making a list of other traits and qualities that are important for a personal trainer to have, Education and Experience are also two vital must-haves in the fitness industry.

 A good salesman is a salesman who knows everything about his or her product or service.
 The same goes for the fitness sector.
 A good personal trainer needs extensive knowledge in the areas of fitness that directly apply to their client’s needs.
 A knowledgeable trainer is a confident trainer.

 There are institutional educations, vocational courses, and certification programs available.
 All credible programs have some degree of standardization.
 The standardization is generally in preliminary client screening procedures and risk factor identification.
 It is up to you to determine what type of education will provide the insight most adaptable to the services you provide.
 Pursuing education from multiple programs will provide a well-rounded education.
 This is highly recommended.

 Consumers have had it up to here with false supplement and fitness product claims, infomercials, and other useless fitness services.
 Be prepared for a prospective client to quiz you on your education.
 You can bet the type of education and professional association you have earned will be a topic of discussion (and rightfully so.)